znsio/ApplitoolsIntegration/README.md

        to make sure that your content is visually perfect on every device, screen size, and browser combination.
 To Run Visual Validations on multiple Browser Types Using Ultra Fast Grid, Set `USE_UFG` to `true` in `applitools.properties` file of your automation framework repo.
-Browser Combination need to be added in `setUFGBrowserConfig(Configuration eyesConfig)`
-       in `src/main/java/com/znsio/api/ApplitoolsConfigurationManager.java` as illustrated in Below example:
+Browser Combination need to be added in `setUFGBrowserConfig(Configuration eyesConfig)` under `ApplitoolsConfigurationManager` class as illustrated in Below example:
         ```
         eyesConfig.addBrowser(1512, 866, BrowserType.CHROME);
         eyesConfig.addBrowser(1600, 1200, BrowserType.FIREFOX);